minlinx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-              changed size after N (default 5) iterations to  see  if  it has  been  unlinked  or  renamed (this is the usual case of rotated log files); with inotify,  this  option  is  rarely
+              changed size after N (default 5) iterations to  see  if  it has  been  unlinked  or  renamed (this is the usual case of rotated log files); with inotify,  this  option  is  rarely rotated log files); with inotify,  this  option  is  rarely